 Direct marketing of farm products through farmers markets continues to be an important sales outlet for agricultural producers nationwide.
-As of National Farmers Market Week, (the first full week in August), there were 8,687 farmers markets listed in USDA’s National Farmers Market Directory.
-This is a 0.21 percent increase from 2016.
+As of National Farmers Market Week (pdf), (the first full week in August), there were 8,720 farmers markets listed in USDA’s National Farmers Market Directory.
+This is a 7.07 percent increase since 2013.

 USDA Farmers Market

 Now in its 23rd year, USDA’s farmers market is a living demonstration of USDA’s dedication to supporting local and regional food systems and increasing consumer access to fresh, healthy foods in our community.

 USDA's Local Food Directories help you locate farmers markets, on-farm markets, Community Supported Agriculture, and food hubs.
 The directories are managed and operated by the Agricultural Marketing Service (AMS), a USDA agency with the core mission of facilitating the fair and efficient marketing of U.S. agricultural products.